 Arkes (1996) reported three studies testing different instances of wastefulness.
 The first study examined overspending, in which an individual faces a dilemma of whether to spend more if it appears wasteful, much like our opening example.
 The second study examined the definition concerning underutilization, in which a previously purchased item has not been fully utilized.
 The third study made the connection between wastefulness and the classic sunk cost effect (or, “escalation of commitment”), wherein withdrawing from a course of action with time, money, or effort sunk costs feels wasteful and therefore avoided.

 We conducted a replication and extension Registered Report of Arkes (1996) with the following main goals.
 Our first goal was to conduct an independent close replication of a classic article demonstrating the phenomenon of avoiding the appearance of wastefulness in decision-making, following recent growing recognition of the importance of reproducibility and replicability in psychological science (e.g., Nosek et al., 2022; Zwaan et al., 2018).
 Our secondary goal was to build on the target’s design and add extensions to refine the target’s methods and gain further insights.
+We added three extensions examining: 1) whether people indicate waste as a factor impacting their decisions in these situations, 2) a continuous measure of willingness to engage in behaviors to supplement the target’s dichotomous choice measure, 3) the degree to which participants perceive the different options as wasteful, serving as the missing manipulation check .

 We begin by introducing the chosen article for replication - Arkes (1996).
 We then discuss our motivations for the current replication and review the article by Arkes (1996) and the theory and hypotheses.
 Finally, we outline our chosen studies for replication from the target article, the target’s experimental design, and our adaptations and extensions.